HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/custom_certificates.md

 ## Adding custom certificates using the `values.yaml` file

 Each secret specified in `customCertificateSecrets` is mounted into its own folder under the `/mnt/certs/` directory in the container.
-During system startup, the script `/opt/openliberty/wlp/svrcfg/bin/create_keystores.sh` is executed.
-This script checks each folder in `/mnt/certs/` and uses both **keytool** and **openssl** to create a keystore that aggregates all the provided certificates and keys.
+During system startup, the WebEngine server will look for folders in `/mnt/certs/` and uses both **keytool** and **openssl** to create a keystore that aggregates all the provided certificates and keys.
 The keystore is located in `resources/security/key.p12` in the Open Liberty server directory.

 A random password is generated for the keystore and is directly written into an XML override snippet.
 The following sample snippet is located in `configDropins/keystoreOverrides/defaultKeyStore.xml`.
 The Helm chart includes this snippet when the `customCertificateSecrets` parameter is provided.